Updated on July 6th, 2021

-Hanging a trap from a nail is probably the most straightforward method.
+Hanging a trap from a nail or with a ratchet is probably the most straightforward method.

 A wooden board, bolted to one side, extends about 12 – 18 inches above the top of the box.
 A 1″ hole in the board provides a place to hang on a galvanized steel nail driven into the tree at a 45° angle.
 (The longer the nail, the better.
 The trap can get pretty heavy.)

 On another tree, we placed sat a trap on a limb secured with bungee cords.
 We caught a swarm and will go back to that location.
 But the placement was a little too precarious and needed to be improved.